-Principle 5: Each bank should have an internal audit charter that articulates the purpose, standing and authority of the internal audit function within the bank.
+Principle 5: Each bank should have an internal audit charter that articulates the purpose, standing and authority of the internal audit function within the bank in a manner that promotes an effective internal audit function as described in Principle 1.

-- 23. The charter should be drawn up and reviewed periodically by the head of internal audit and approved by the board of directors.
-It should be available to all internal and external stakeholders of the organisation. - 24.
-At a minimum, an internal audit charter should establish: - The internal audit function's position within the bank, its authority, its responsibility and its relations with other control functions; - The purpose and scope of the internal audit function; - The key features described above under Section A.2, Key features of the internal audit function: - The obligation of the internal auditors to communicate the results of their engagements and a description of how and to whom this should be done (reporting line); - The criteria for when and how the internal audit function may outsource some of its engagements to external experts; - The terms and conditions according to which the internal audit function can be called upon to provide consulting or advisory services or to carry out other special tasks; - The responsibility and accountability of the head of internal audit; - A requirement to comply with sound internal auditing standards; - Procedures for the coordination of the internal audit function with the statutory or external auditor - 25.
-The charter should empower the internal audit function, whenever relevant to the performance of its assignments, to initiate direct communication with any member of staff, to examine any activity or entity, and to access any records, files, data and physical properties of the bank.
-This includes management information and the minutes of all consultative and decision-making bodies.
+26. The charter should be drawn up and reviewed periodically by the head of internal audit and approved by the board of directors.
+It should be available to all internal stakeholders of the organisation and, in certain circumstances, such as listed entities, to external stakeholders.

+- 27. At a minimum, an internal audit charter should establish: - The internal audit function's standing within the bank, its authority, its responsibilities and its relations with other control functions in a manner that promotes the effectiveness of the function as described in Principle 1 of this guidance; - The purpose and scope of the internal audit function; - The key features of the internal audit function described under Section A.2 above; - The obligation of the internal auditors to communicate the results of their engagements and a description of how and to whom this should be done (reporting line); - The criteria for when and how the internal audit function may outsource some of its engagements to external experts; - The terms and conditions according to which the internal audit function can be called upon to provide consulting or advisory services or to carry out other special tasks; - The responsibility and accountability of the head of internal audit; - A requirement to comply with sound internal auditing standards; - Procedures for the coordination of the internal audit function with the statutory or external auditor.

+28. The charter should empower the internal audit function, whenever relevant to the performance of its assignments, to initiate direct communication with any member of staff, to examine any activity or entity of the bank, and to have full and unconditional access to any records, files, data and physical properties of the bank.
+This includes access to management information systems and records and the minutes of all consultative and decision-making bodies.